-Of course, it helps that Mexico is also one of the largest countries in the Americas, offering just about any climate, geographical landscape, and lifestyle you might want.
-As a result, you’ll find expats scattered all over Mexico.
-But some places have proven to be especially popular, with an appeal that makes them stand out from the crowd.
+Mexico is also one of the most diverse countries in the Americas, offering just about any climate, geographical landscape, and lifestyle you might want.
+As a result, you’ll find expats scattered all over the country, though some places have proven to be especially popular.

-Here are five Mexico destinations where the living is easy…and any one of them could be your perfect expat home.
-(Plus a few places you may want to cross off your list.)
+Here are five destinations in Mexico where the living comes safe, and easy.
+Any one of them could be your perfect expat home.
+(Plus, we go through a few places you may want to cross off your list.)

 Modern Beach Living

-For many North Americans, say “Mexico” and they think of white-sand beaches.
-That’s not surprising.
-Mexico has nearly 6,000 miles of coastline, much of it beautiful beach.
-If you’re looking for a beach lifestyle, Mexico will have you spoiled for choice.
+For many North Americans, say “Mexico” and they think of warm, sandy beaches.
+That’s unsurprising, considering that Mexico has nearly 6,000 miles of coastline and nearly 500 beaches.
+If you’re looking for a beach lifestyle, Mexico has an array of great options.

-For classic white-sand beaches and turquoise waters, it’s hard to beat Mexico’s Riviera Maya.
+For classic white-sand beaches and warm turquoise waters, it’s hard to beat Mexico’s Riviera Maya.
 This 80-mile stretch of coast runs along the Yucatán Peninsula from Cancún to Tulúm.
-Little beach towns are scattered all along the coast…and one—Playa del Carmen—has grown to become a city.
-One of the fastest-growing destinations in Mexico, Playa, as it’s known locally, offers a laidback beach vibe…and the upper-end shopping and restaurant scene of a larger city.
+Little towns are scattered all along the coast, and one, Playa del Carmen, has matured into a fully-fledged city.

 Places to Skip in Mexico

 No country is perfect, and Mexico has gotten more than its share of knocks.
-But yes, some parts of Mexico should be avoided, while others are just not worth your time.
+But yes, some parts of Mexico should probably be avoided, while others may just not be worth your time.

-Acapulco was once one of Mexico’s top beach resorts, but age and scattered violence has dimmed the city’s glitter.
-If you want to stay on the beaches of Acapulco’s home state, Guerrero, head north to Ixtapa-Zihuatanejo.
+Acapulco was once one of Mexico’s top beach resorts, but time and increased violence have dimmed the city’s glitter.
+If you want to stay on the beaches in Acapulco’s home state, Guerrero, head north to Ixtapa-Zihuatanejo.

-Finally, Tabasco may be a famous hot sauce, but the Mexican state is largely humid, low-lying land.
-It’s the boring, often wet stretch you’ll pass if you’re driving from central Mexico to the Yucatán Peninsula.
-Tabasco’s capital, Villahermosa, is a major business city, headquarters of Mexico’s oil industry and home to several museums.
+Tabasco may be a famous hot sauce, but the Mexican state is quite bland.
+It’s largely humid, low-lying land, and makes up the boring, often wet stretch you’ll pass if you’re driving from central Mexico to the Yucatán Peninsula.
+Tabasco’s capital, Villahermosa, is a major business city, the headquarters of Mexico’s oil industry, and home to several museums.
 Take a quick look if you’re inclined… but with so many interesting places both north and south of it, you probably won’t want to linger.